Karma Karnak, Luxor, Egypt

 DAY TWO – FRIDAY

-Enjoy your first Egyptian sunrise, followed by a visit to the West Bank to the Valley of the Kings, the Valley of the Queens, the Temple of Hatshepsut and the Colossi of Memnon.
+Enjoy your first Egyptian sunrise, with optional excursions the magnificent Hot Air Balloon Ride all over West Bank, followed by a visit to the West Bank to the Valley of the Kings, the Valley of the Queens, the Temple of Hatshepsut and the Colossi of Memnon.
 Lunch on board and leisurely sailing to Edfu.

 06:00 Breakfast